JAlcocerT/JAlcocerT/content/blog/dev-web-code-JAVASCRIPT.md

 ### World Map

-I saw this one for the first time at this Astro Theme.
+I saw this one for the first time at [this Astro Theme, here](https://github.com/JAlcocerT/web3/blob/main/src/components/Globe.tsx).

 ### Search

+Not talking about google/whoogle, but to have search built in into your website:

-1. FuseJS - as HUGO PaperMod or Astro celestial docs
+1. FuseJS - as HUGO PaperMod or Astro celestial docs (this one works even when in dev run)
 2. pageFind - as astro starlight

-* google
-* whoogle

 ### Image Galleries